JSBattista/BBB-GPIO_SIMPLE-IO_for_Florida_Man/README.md

 You will also notice that I have a lot of unused addresses in the code.
 This is for reference to help get used to the idea that when dealing with memory maps, it's a world of addresses... and segfaults.
 This is also important to keep in mind when designating pins for input and output.
 When using mmap and this means, you are so fully in control, you can shoot yourself in the foot 1000 more ways.
 It's the cost of speed.
 The Demo code takes an input from a cheap flame sensor on one GPIO pin, and then outputs a square wave on another.
 The square wave is not representative of any real data.
+As always, things will act different when you move them around, so be ready to hack at it to get it working.